 Part of the problem in our society is that we are so far removed from our food source, no one really understands the sacrifice that is represented in the piece of meat on their plate.
 I’m not advocating vegetarianism, nor am I criticizing those who embrace it.
 The decision to eat meat is an individual choice.

 The point I am trying to make is that we need to think about what we are eating.
 Chicken breasts, while a lean protein source, have less flavor than legs and thighs.
-Boneless chicken also falls short in the flavor department when compared to chicken on the bone.
+Boneless chicken also falls short in the flavor department when compared to chicken on the bone according to some sources.
 I challenge each of you who reads this post to think about the choices you make and try something new.
 What about buying a whole chicken instead of boneless and skinless parts?
 Throw it in your crock pot or roast it in your oven.
 It’s simple and it’s delicious.